IJaccojwang/ijblog/README.md

 # IJBlog

 ## Description
-#### This is my personal blog where I post new blogposts and users can comment and like thei favourites.
+#### This is a blog for new blogposts and users can comment and like thei favourites.
 Users can subscribe to receve emial notifications for new posts
 #### By **Ian Jaccojwang**
 The user can:
 * See various blog posts